UPDATE: As of the publishing of this post, the USPTO has increased the filing fees for (paperless) TEAS applications as follows:

 With paper form applications come more work and expense in handling.
 Hence, the USPTO passes along those higher costs to you in the TEAS Regular option.

 Which TEAS Filing Is Right For Your Business?

 Now that you understand the basic differences between the three methods of Federal trademark electronic application, which one should you and your business choose?

-In my (albeit biased) opinion, only an experienced trademark lawyer can help you make that assessment, and you should always consult with one before spending the filing fee on any of the three choices.
+Well, only an experienced trademark lawyer can help you make that assessment, and you should always consult with one before spending the filing fee on any of the three choices.

 However, if you’re more the DIY type, here are some things to consider in making your selection:

 Are you comfortable with filing applications electronically, or do you prefer or filing a physical form application?
-If you’re in the former category, then TEAS Plus or RF might be the way to go.
+If you’re in the former category, then TEAS Plus or Standard might be the way to go.
 If you’re in the latter camp, then choose the TEAS Regular application.

-Personally, I’m so used to doing just about everything from shopping to banking to registering my car online nowadays that, unless the client (for whatever reason) really wants me to do a TEAS Regular application, I almost always go with TEAS Plus or RF.
+Personally, I’m so used to doing just about everything from shopping to banking to registering my car online nowadays that, unless the client (for whatever reason) really wants me to do a TEAS Regular application, I almost always go with TEAS Plus or Standard.
 While not a huge difference in the filing fee, these costs can add up (especially for a burgeoning business or filing in multiple International Classes).